I-k-a-r-o-s/Movie-Explorer/README.md

 ### 3. Set Up Environment Variables

-Create a `.env` file in the root directory and add your TMDB API key and base URL:
+Look for the `.env` file in the root directory and add your TMDB API key and base URL:

 ```
 REACT_APP_TMDB_API_KEY=your_tmdb_api_key_here